 1982: GIV is founded by Christine Graham, Steven Kaagan, Ellen Lovell, and Stephan Morse.
 Christine Graham is the organization’s first Executive Director.

-1983: The Arts Institute enrolls its first overflowing class of young people with the direction of Susan Sgorbati.
+1983: The Arts Institute enrolls its first overflowing class of young people at Johnson State College with the direction of Susan Sgorbati.

 1985: The Institute on Current Issues & Youth Activism (then called International Affairs) is created by John Ungerleider at the School for International Training, and the Science & Technology Institute begins at UVM.